Lonicera sempervirens ‘Major Wheeler’

 Mature Width: 4–8 ft.

-Bloom Season: Late spring through summer
+Bloom Season: Late Spring to Summer

 Growth Rate: Fast